 You can find local trekking companies and guides in Kathmandu.
 Hiring local guides will help you get the best experience possible for your trek.
-In addition, you will get the benefit of saving a lot of money.
+In addition, you will benefit from saving a lot of money.

-If you’re a beginner, and you’ve never trekked before, you’re going to need a guide.
-A guide is essential because they know how to find the best routes, how to avoid getting lost, and how to find water and food.
+You’ll need a guide if you’re a beginner and have never trekked.
+A guide is essential because they know how to find the best routes, avoid getting lost, and find water and food.

-They’ll also help you with any issues you encounter, whether it be the weather, your fitness level, or any other obstacles you may face.
+They’ll also help you with any issues you encounter, whether the weather, your fitness level, or any other obstacles you may face.

 A good guide is a priceless asset to have on your trip.
-If you don’t have one, you can contact a local company, which will usually charge between US$30 and US$60 per day, depending on your trip duration and the services you need.
+However, if you don’t have one, you can contact a local company, which usually charges between US$30 and US$60 per day, depending on your trip duration and the services you need.

 As always, you’ll want to look for the best deal.
-A good guide will fair charge, so you’ll need to shop around.
+Unfortunately, a good guide will charge much, so you must shop around.

-Everest Three Passes Trek is the ultimate trekking experience to conquer the mighty Mount Everest.
-It’s the only three-pass trekking option on the world’s highest peak and the only way to visit both Everest Base Camp (5,364m) and Kalapatthar summit (5,545m).
+Everest Three Passes Trek is the ultimate trekking experience to conquer Mount Everest.
+It’s the only three-pass trekking option on the world’s highest peak and the only way to visit Everest Base Camp (5,364m) and Kalapatthar Summit (5,545m).

 The trek offers two stunning routes: Clockwise and anti-clockwise.
-Many people prefer to do the hike clockwise because of the overall acclimatization of the trek.
+However, many people prefer to hike clockwise because of the overall acclimatization of the expedition.

-If you go counterclockwise, on day 6 you will already need to climb up to 5,360 meters on the Renjo La Pass, and then sleep at 4,750 meters in Gokyo.
+If you go counterclockwise, on day 6, you must climb up to 5,360 meters on the Renjo La Pass and then sleep at 4,750 meters in Gokyo.

-This is contrasted to getting Dingboche on day 5 at 4,410 meters, spending two nights there with an acclimatization hike to 5,083 meters on Nangkartshang Peak.
-Overall, it is just a better acclimatization schedule going counterclockwise versus clockwise.
+This is contrasted to getting to Dingboche on day five at 4,410 meters, spending two nights there with an acclimatization hike to 5,083 meters on Nangkartshang Peak.
+So overall, it is just a better acclimatization schedule going counterclockwise versus clockwise.

 Both routes offer the same incredible scenery and amazing views.
-It is the combination of the views and the adventure that makes this trek so special.
+The combination of the ideas and the adventure makes this trek so unique.
 This is the ultimate Everest trekking experience.